derek73/python-nameparser/README.rst

 It correctly handles some common conjunctions and special prefixes to last names like "del".
 Titles and conjunctions can be chained together to handle complex titles like "Asst Secretary of State".
-It can also try to correct capitalization of all names that are all upper- or lowercase names.
+It can also try to correct capitalization of names that are all upper- or lowercase names.

 It attempts the best guess that can be made with a simple, rule-based approach.
 Its main use case is English and it is not likely to be useful for languages